Palgruff History, Family Crest & Coats of Arms

 The surname Palgruff was first found in Suffolk at Palgrave, a village and civil parish that dates back to 962 when it was listed as Palegrave.
 By the Domesday Book of 1086 the village's name evolved to Palegraua which was listed there at that time.
 Great Palgrave in Norfolk has a similar entry in the Domesday Book but this entry is the first listing and therefore it is presumed a more recent village.
 The place name literally means "grove where the poles are got" from the Old English "pal + "graf" or "grove or a man called Paga" from the Old English personal name + "graf."

 Early History of the Palgruff family

-Another 204 words (15 lines of text) covering the years 1480, 1554 and 1525 are included under the topic Early Palgruff History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Palgruff research.
+Another 83 words (6 lines of text) covering the years 1480, 1554 and 1525 are included under the topic Early Palgruff History in all our PDF Extended History products and printed products wherever possible.

 Palgruff Spelling Variations